frankkopp/msfs_model_matching/README.md

 matchmaker.exe -dir <path to your msfs community folder>
 ````

-The resulting file will be stored in the same folder as the exe with the filename:
+The resulting file will be stored in the same folder as the exe with the filename (or use the -outputFile parameter):
 ````
 MatchMakingRules.vmr
 ````